web-infra-dev/rsbuild/packages/document/docs/en/guide/debug/debug-mode.md

 };
 ```

-For a complete introduction to Rsbuild config, please see the [Rsbuild Config](/guide/basic/config) chapter.
+For a complete introduction to Rsbuild config, please see the [Configure Rsbuild](/guide/basic/configure-rsbuild) chapter.

 ## Rspack Config File